ironcore-dev/ironcore/docs/proposals/12-volumesnapshots.md

 ## Summary

-We propose the introduction of two new resources to the IronCore project: `VolumeSnapshot` and `VolumeSnapshotContent`.
+We propose the introduction of new resource to the IronCore project: `VolumeSnapshot`.
 The `VolumeSnapshot` resource would allow users to take point-in-time snapshots of the content of a `Volume`.
-The `VolumeSnapshotContent` represents the actual storage-provider-specific snapshot content.
-We also propose an enhancement to the `Volume` resource to provide a path for restoring from a snapshot.
+We also propose an enhancement to the `Volume` resource to provide a path for restoring from a `VolumeSnapshot`.
 These new resources and changes would provide users with increased capabilities for data protection and disaster recovery.

 ## Motivation